• Skip to primary navigation

 Don't have a food processor or blender?
 Simply chop everything by hand and toss together in a medium bowl.
 Or check out this fresh Pico de Gallo recipe instead which has similar flavors and doesn't require a blender or food processor.

 Don't have fresh tomatoes?
-Substitute with diced canned tomatoes like this Restaurant-Style Salsa (which is also made easy right in the food processor or blender).
+Substitute with diced canned tomatoes (or try this Restaurant-Style Salsa instead!)

 Tortilla chip dipping into a bowl of salsa